intvsteve/VINTage/INTV.jzIntv/README.txt

  - tools: This directory contains a snapshot of various tools from the SDK-1600 that are supported by the library.
-The larger VINTage software suite makes use of these tools. from another location so support for updated versions of jzIntv can be easily accomplished.
+The larger VINTage software suite makes use of these tools.

 NOTE: INTV.jzIntv provides no user-interface-facing elements.